Contact Pro Day

 Gordon had many star players including Franco Harris and Irving Fryar.
 Fryar nominated Gordon for the NFL's first High School Coach of the Year award in 1995.
-Recognizing his success both on and off the field, the NFL named Gordon as one of only five national finalists.
+Recognizing his success both on and off the field, the NFL named Gordon as one of only five finalists nationwide.

 Coach Gordon was elected to the South Jersey Football Hall of Fame, presented with the New Jersey State Interscholastic Athletic Association's highest achievement award and was named a distinguished citizen of the South Jersey chapter of the National College Football Hall of Fame.
 He was also a co-founder of the Burlington County Football Club and was active in the Brooks-Irvine Football Club.